 *Recommended Tank Size and Temperament: Although they do grow slowly once they become sub-adults, eventually these loaches will reach a size that requires them to be housed in at least a 55g (208 liter) aquarium.
 These fish enjoy swimming the length of the tank and so a longer tank shape is preferable to taller shape with a smaller floor.

-Since as of writing this article, most Clown Loaches are wild caught, many have a tendency to come in with internal parasites (often flagellates).
-For this reason I recommend medicated baths using Methylene Blue and Metronidazole and possibly Metronidazole in the tank (especially if the fish is thin, despite a good appetite).
+As of writing this article, most Clown Loaches are wild caught, many have a tendency to come in with internal parasites (often flagellates).

 See this article for medicated bath information: